-QUALIFICATIONS BA (Economics), Fellow of the Chartered

-Institute for Securities and Investment
+QUALIFICATIONS BA (Economics), Fellow of the Chartered Institute for Securities and Investment (retired)

-EXPERIENCE Appointed on 1 April 2010, Mr Read has over forty years experience in the mining and metals sector, first as a mining analyst, then as an investment banker and, most recently, as a corporate executive and director.
+EXPERIENCE Appointed on 1 April 2010, Tim has over forty years experience in the mining and metals sector, first as a mining analyst, then as an investment banker and, most recently, as a corporate executive and director.
 Between 1995 and 1999, he was Managing Director and Global Co-Head of Mining and Metals Investment Banking for Merrill Lynch Inc. and, accordingly has extensive experience in all aspects of corporate finance, particularly M&A and equity capital markets.
 Between 1999 and 2006, he was the chief executive of Adastra Minerals Inc (acquired by First Quantum Minerals in 2006) and since then has acted as a non-executive director for several natural resource companies including Cumerio SA (acquired by Norddeutsche Affinerie in 2008), Kopane Diamond Developments (until December 2009), Starfield Resources Inc (until July 2011) and Faroe Petroleum plc.
-Tim is also a Director of Capital Drilling Limited, a company listed on the London Stock Exchange.
+Tim is also a Director of Capital Drilling Limited, a company listed on the London Stock Exchange and a Director of Lydian International, a company listed on the Toronto Stock Exchange.